ThorbenJ/kbn-pkg/README.md

 # kbn-pkg

-Kibana @kbn packages prebuilt and ready to us;
+Kibana @kbn packages prebuilt and ready to use;
 by building Kibana Typescript packages for reuse in nodejs